 London Councils represents London's 32 borough councils and the City of London.
 It is a crossparty organisation that works on behalf of all of its member authorities regardless of political persuasion.

 Please find London Councils' comments on a number of the questions and issues posed in the online survey.
-Please note that a number of the boroughs will also submit their own individual responses to the questions in the survey.
+Please note that a number of the boroughs will also submit their own individual responses.

 Introduction